Resistance Money

 Andrew M. Bailey

 Andrew M. Bailey is an interdisciplinary teacher and scholar whose work spans philosophy, politics, and economics.
-He is Associate Professor of Humanities at Yale-NUS College (Singapore).
+He is a Professor of Humanities at Yale-NUS College (Singapore).

 Bradley Rettler